 When providing Reports, Grant Samuel's client is the Entity to which it provides the Report.
 Grant Samuel receives its remuneration from the Entity.
-In respect of the Report for Suncorp-Metway Limited ("SML") in relation to the NOHC Restructure ("the Suncorp Group Report"), Grant Samuel will receive a fixed fee of \$350,000 plus reimbursement of out-of-pocket expenses for the preparation of the Suncorp Group Report (as stated in Section 7.3 of the Suncorp Group Report).
+In respect of the Report for Suncorp-Metway Limited ("SML") in relation to the NOHC Restructure ("the Suncorp Group Report"), Grant Samuel will receive a fixed fee of \$350,000 plus reimbursement of out-of-pocket expenses for the preparation of the Suncorp Group Report).